 MCI or SMC registrations is mandatory and its documentary proof should be furnished

 Endocrinology – Endocrinology comprised from endocrine, is a branch of Biology and Medicine dealing with the endocrine system, its diseases and its specific secretions known as hormones.
-The medical specialty of endocrinology involves the diagnostic evaluation of a wide variety of symptoms and variations.
-This super specialty includes caring for the person as well as the disease.
-Most endocrine disorders are chronic ones which needs longtime care.
+The medical speciality of endocrinology involves the diagnostic evaluation of a wide variety of symptoms and variations.
+This super speciality includes caring for the person as well as the disease.
+Most endocrine disorders are chronic ones which need longtime care.
 Some of the most common as diabetes, metabolic syndrome etc.

 Urology – Genitourinary surgery also known as Urology, is branch of medicine that focuses on the surgical and medical diseases of the male and female urinary tract system and the male reproductive system.
 Urologists undergo a postgraduate surgical training period of five years with 12 months rotatory internship and 36 months should be completed in Clinical Urology.

-Neurosurgery – Neurological Surgery is the medical specialty concerned with the prevention, diagnosis, surgical treatment and rehabilitation of disorders which affect any part of the nervous systems including brain, spinal cord, peripheral nerves and extra-cranial cerebrovascular system.
+Neurosurgery – Neurological Surgery is the medical speciality concerned with the prevention, diagnosis, surgical treatment and rehabilitation of disorders which affect any part of the nervous systems including the brain, spinal cord, peripheral nerves and extra-cranial cerebrovascular system.

 In conclusion, candidates can opt for many other options in the field of medicine.
 Only the dedication and right decision is what required the most.